VOICE Home Page: http://www.os2voice.org |

 As I had no access point at home so far, I very much appreciated the idea of having a device with dual functions as an access point and WLAN client.
 Checking the Asus website showed there was already a successor with 54 MBit/s available, the Asus WL330g Pocket Wireless Access Point.
 Various test reports found on the Internet painted a positive picture of the device.
 As time was getting short, I invested the 50€ and ordered one unit.
 It was delivered promptly within 2 days.

-case and supplies WL330g The case, closed with a zipper, contains the access point which is similar in size to a cigarette box (86 mm x 62 mm x 17 mm).
+The case, closed with a zipper, contains the access point which is similar in size to a cigarette box (86 mm x 62 mm x 17 mm).
 Also included are an Ethernet patch cable of about 30cm, a USB cable of the same length for power supply, and a "wall wart" [AC adapter] as an alternate power solution.

-To operate as a client it is sufficient to connect the WL330g to the LAN port of a PC or notebook and to a USB port for power.
-Using the WL330g as access point--at home or in a hotel--connect to the LAN port and preferably supply power with the wall wart.
+to the LAN port and preferably supply power with the wall wart.
 Both antennas are completely contained within the case.

-State LEDs Three LEDs indicate the state: Link via the Ethernet port, WLAN activity, and Power.
+Three LEDs indicate the state: Link via the Ethernet port, WLAN activity, and Power.
 When transferring data, the WLAN LED blinks.
 On the rear side is a switch to choose between the 2 modes: access point and WLAN client.
 Toggling causes a reset of the WL330g.

 The following pictures show the appearance and the interfaces of the WL330g.
-Access Point Interfaces The LAN port is on the left, the power connector in the middle (used by the USB cable or wall wart), and on the right side there is the pushbutton which toggles to the next available wireless network when running in client mode.
+The LAN port is on the left, the power connector in the middle (used by the USB cable or wall wart), and on the right side there is the pushbutton which toggles to the next available wireless network when running in client mode.

 The following list gives a comprehensive overview of the capabilities of the WL330g: